AdaptiveFailure/atakhq-wg-install-scripts/README.md

 # wg-install-scripts

-This is a script package that will install wireguard for you on a centos7 or ubuntu server and walk you through the entire process, prompting your for user creation so your don't have to manually create certs one by one.
+This is a script package that will install wireguard for you inside a docker container, and creates QR codes for easy connection.

 1. SSH into your server as root

 2. Install git if you do not have it installed already

 `sudo yum install -y git` for centos7, ubuntu should have installed already.